approov/quickstart-ios-swift-alamofire/SHAPES-EXAMPLE.md

 ## RUNNING THE SHAPES APP WITH APPROOV

 Install the `ApproovShapes.ipa` that you just registered on the device.
 You will need to remove the old app from the device first.

-Please note that you need to run the application with Approov SDK on a real device and not a simulator.
-If you are using an emulator, you will need to learn how to ensure your device [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) since the simulators are not real devices and you will not be able to successfully authenticate the app.
+Please note that if you are using an simulator you will need to learn how to ensure it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) since the simulators are not real devices and will normally cause an Approov rejection.

 If using Mac OS Catalina, simply drag the `ipa` file to the device.
 Alternatively you can select `Window`, then `Devices and Simulators` and after selecting your device click on the small `+` sign to locate the `ipa` archive you would like to install.

 ![Install IPA Xcode](readme-images/install-ipa.png)